 4. I love both your illustrations AND abstract art.
 Are you drawn to creating abstract more than illustration or vice versa?

 I wouldn’t say that I am drawn to one over the other.
 I feel like I go through stages in my art making.
 I like to explore different mediums for a period of time.
 I am a true mixed media artist, in that when I get bored with one medium, I move onto another.
 Each stage that I go through as an artist, I feel builds upon the other ones.
 Currently, I am into making still life paintings that also incorporate elements of my abstract art.
 Ask me again in a year, and I am quite certain I will be onto the next thing.
 This used to frustrate me to no end.
 But now I have simply learned to embrace it because I feel like it makes me a more versatile artist.

 5. What is on your art table right now?

 Right now I have been teaching myself how to paint with oil paints.
 It’s something that I have wanted to try for a very long time, but was always terrified to do so.
 I learned how to paint with acrylics, so learning to paint with oils has required for me to change how I approach painting.
 I really love the richness of oils and the things that I can do with them.
 I love that as an artist I get to keep learning and growing.
 Who knows where my creative path will lead me?
 But I am sure going to enjoy the journey as I go.

 Thank you for chatting with us Wendy!
 You can find out more about Wendy on her website: www.agirlandherbrush.com or through the links below.
-See you for Tea and Cake next time!
+Keep creating, whatever it might be, see you all soon!
 Love Gracie x